Table of Contents

 This is malignant in one in every five patients.
 The tumor secretes estrogen responsible for abnormal uterine bleeding.

 These are firm white grey tumors of fibrocytes which produce concentric layers of collagen.
+Unlike fibromas they produce no hormones and they are more common among premenopausal women.
 The tumor is common in middle aged females and is usually benign.
 It can be associated with ascites and right side pleural effusion to form what is called Meigs’ syndrome.

 Meigs’ syndrome is the triad of right pleural effusion, ascites and abdominal mass mostly in ovarian sex cord/stromal tumor.
 It is most commonly found in fibroma but can also occur in granulosa cell tumors and sometimes even in Brenner’s tumor.
 The effusion and ascites are reversible after removal of the tumor.